 Tendinitis refers to inflammation and irritation of one or sometimes multiple tendons, which is the fibrous, thick tissues that connect bones to muscles.
 Cyclists, skiers, runners, and anyone who performs jumping type sports or activities are more vulnerable to patellar tendon inflammation, which joins the quadriceps muscle located on the front part of the thigh to your shinbone.

-This kind of injury is when the anterior cruciate ligament (ACL) tears: one of four key ligaments that connect your thighbone to your shinbone.
-An ACL injury is especially common in individuals who regularly play basketball, tennis, soccer, or any other sport that requires the lower body to suddenly change direction.
+As explained by Atlanta pain specialists, the ACL is one of four key ligaments that connect the thighbone to the shinbone.
+When there is an ACL injury, the anterior cruciate ligament (ACL) tears.
+ACL injuries are common in those who regularly play basketball, tennis, soccer, or other sports that require the lower body to suddenly change direction.

 Some injuries of the knee cause inflammation in and around the bursae, the tiny fluid sacs that help cushion the knee joint so that ligaments and tendons glide smoothly and effortless over the knee joint.